markcyen/markcyen/README.md

 Welcome to my humble Github abode.

 Grateful for you taking the time to view my profile and projects.
 I am a software developer seeking to create applications that could help others and myself as well.
 In early 2021, I started to pick up Ruby on Rails.
-My hope is to hone these skills and utilize what I have learned from software development, coupled with prior experiences in finance and goverment, to make a better world.
+My hope is to hone these skills and utilize what I have learn in software development, coupled with prior experiences in finance and goverment, to make apps that improves the world in some way.
 I enjoy learning to code and teaching what I have learned to others, as well as grow and encourage others to be challenged as a team and community.

 #### Personal Links:
 <section display="inline-block">